 Elasticsearch has many settings that can cause significant performance problems if not set correctly.
-To prevent this happening Elasticsearch will carry out what are known as bootstrap checks to ensure that these important settings have been covered.
-If any of the checks fail then elasticsearch will write an error to the logs and will not start.
+To prevent this happening, Elasticsearch carries out “bootstrap checks” to ensure that these important settings have been covered.
+If any of the checks fail, Elasticsearch will write an error to the logs and will not start.
 In this guide we cover common bootstrap checks you should know and how to configure your settings correctly to pass the checks successfully.

 If you install elasticsearch using RPM or Debian packages (strongly recommended) then most of the important configuration is already done for you, and the only bootstrap checks you are likely to run up against are the following.